henriquemenezes/awesome-styleguides/README.md

 # awesome-styleguides
-> A list of styleguides
+> A curated list of awesome styleguides

 ## Contents